StefanUhlich/sigsep-mus-2018/submissions/UHL1/description.md

 The network is trained on `musdb` where we split `train` into `train_train` and `train_valid` with 86 and 14 songs, respectively.
-The validation set is used to perform early stopping and hyperparameter selection (dropout rate, regularization strength).
+The validation set is used to perform early stopping and hyperparameter selection (LSTM layer dropout rate, regularization strength).

 ## References